monish114/Emotion-Detection-ML-model/README.md

 # 😃 Emotion Detection Model

 This project is a **machine learning-based emotion detection system** that classifies human emotions from facial images.
-The model can classify images into emotions such as `Happy`, `Sad`, and `Angry`.
+The model can classify images into emotions such as `Happy`, `Sad`, `Normal`, and `Angry`.

 ---